The Artist’s Way by Julia Cameron is a self-help book for artists on keeping and rekindling their creative inspiration.

 I found the recommendations on the psychology-related issues to be not so great.

 The idea of keeping positive reviews for example like described above.
-But also the recommendations on visualization, affirmations and reminder were not best in class in my opinion.
+But also the recommendations on visualization, affirmations and reminder were general and shallow.

 Start With a Trickle